* Bill includes $15.25 billion in for disaster aid

 Before the vote, U.S. Treasury Secretary Steven Mnuchin and White House budget director Mick Mulvaney had pleaded the White House's case to Republican lawmakers at a Friday morning meeting.
 It was not well received by some.

 "There's a lot of disappointment in the decision the president made and the way our leadership was treated," said House Republican Representative Hal Rogers, describing a sense of "animosity" at the meeting.
 "That's a sore spot.
 Its not a happy camp."

 "There was some hissing and I don't know if there was some booing but there were some groans," Republican Representative Mark Walker said.

-Mulvaney told the representatives now was the time to discuss Washington fiscal problems because of the hurricanes.
+Mulvaney told the representatives now was not the time to discuss Washington fiscal problems because of the hurricanes.
 Conservatives reminded him that during his days as one of the most conservative members of Congress, he had been a strong advocate for threatening government shutdowns in order to win concessions on spending.